bgonzalezbustamante/COVID-19-South-America/docs/README.md

 Moreover, [Spain](Rho-Spain.md) (ESP), the [United Kingdom](Rho-United-Kingdom.md) (GBR), and [Italy](Rho-Italy.md) (ITA) are computed for comparative purposes ([see epicurve stratified by country](Incidence-Europe.md)).<sup id="a2">[2](#f2)</sup>

 The charts and estimations are updated after the close of the day in Greenwich Mean Time.
 The materials can be downloaded from the **OSF-Project** (DOI: [10.17605/OSF.IO/6FM7X](http://doi.org/10.17605/OSF.IO/6FM7X)).
-This site will be updated continuously, see [changelog](https://github.com/bgonzalezbustamante/COVID-19-South-America/blob/master/changelog.txt).
+This site will be updated on a regular basis, see the [changelog](https://github.com/bgonzalezbustamante/COVID-19-South-America/blob/master/changelog.txt).

 ### How to Download and Cite This Dataset?